I'm Diggin' It

 I'm Diggin' It is the only studio album by the American country music singer Alecia Elliott.
 It was released in 2000 by MCA Nashville.
 It peaked at No. 18 on the Billboard Top Country Albums chart.
 The album includes the singles "I'm Diggin' It" and "You Wanna What?"

-Twenty years passed before Elliott released her second album, Voodoo.

 Production

 The album was produced by Tony Brown and Jeff Teague.
-Elliott cowrote two of the album's songs.
+Elliott co-wrote two of the album's songs.

 Critical reception

 Country Standard Time wrote that "Elliott's a talented vocalist, but what she's chosen (or been given) to sing is perfectly forgettable and nearly free of country influence."
 Nashville Scene thought that "'I’m Diggin’ It' and the ridiculous 'You Wanna What?' position Elliott as the silly, superficial younger sister of Shania Twain."
 Time opined that "Elliott's warm voice brings out the melody in every track, deepening and personalizing her songs."